dasarpai/old.dasarpai.github.io/_dsblog/2025-03-16-Real-life-application-of-maths.md

 - **Material Science**: Developing new materials for electronics and energy storage.

 ## **12. Linear Algebra: The Key to AI and Data Science**
+Linear algebra is a specific area within algebra that focuses on vectors, vector spaces, matrices, and linear transformations.
 Linear algebra is essential in:
 - **Machine Learning**: Powering facial recognition, fraud detection, and chatbots.
 - **3D Graphics**: Enhancing animation in movies and video games.
 - **Quantum Mechanics**: Describing how particles behave at atomic levels.